timothyshull/programming_notes/c++/the_c++_programming_lang_advice.md

 6. Define member operator new() and member operator delete() to control allocation and deallocation of objects of a specific class or hierarchy of classes
 7. Use user-defined literals to mimic conventional notation
 8. Place literal operators in separate namespaces to allow selective use
-9. For nonspecialized uses, prefer the standard string (Chapter 36) to the result of your own exercises
+9. For non-specialized uses, prefer the standard string to the result of your own exercises
 10. Use a friend function if you need a nonmember function to have access to the representation of a class (e.g., to improve notation or to access the representation of two classes)
 11. Prefer member functions to friend functions for granting access to the implementation of a class